deephdc/deep-docs/source/user/howto/add-to-DEEP-marketplace.rst

 * ``Dockerfile``

     This is the file used to build a container from your application.
-If you developed your application from the :doc:`DEEP cookiecutter template <../overview/cookiecutter-template>` you should have a draft of this file (although you might need to add additional code depending on the requirements of your model).
+If you developed your application from the :doc:`DEEP Data Science template <../overview/cookiecutter-template>` you should have a draft of this file (although you might need to add additional code depending on the requirements of your model).

     If you are adding a service derived from an existing module, it is good practice to draw inspiration from the